SimonNtz/self-upgrade/README.md

 #### Implementation details

-A example of updated executable file is stored on the `/dist` directory.
-We assume that the version extension is specified by `.verX` and an aded extension `.RSAsignature` for their associated RSA signature.
+A example of updated executable file is stored on the `dist` directory.
+We assume that its version is specified by the `.verX` name extension.
+Its associated RSA signature file - located in the same folder - have the `.RSAsignature` added extension.

+***

-#### Limitations/TODO
+#### Limitations

-- Command Line Argument
-- Generic file naming
 - Not running on Windows

+### TODO

+- Pass the executable version using `go build -ldflags "-X main.Version"
+- Enable generic file naming